A Systematic Framework for Enterprise Knowledge Retrieval: Leveraging LLM-Generated Metadata to Enhance RAG Systems

+We employ the Snowflake Arctic-Embed model (\textit{arctic-embed-m}, dimensions=1536) as the primary embedding framework, selected for its strong performance on technical documentation and domain-specific terminology~\cite{Snowflake2024}.
+Three embedding strategies leverage this model in different configurations:

-We systematically compared three embedding strategies that leverage the Arctic-Embed model in different configurations.
-Naive embeddings generate vector representations using only the raw chunk content without metadata integration, serving as our baseline approach.
-TF-IDF weighted embeddings combine content embeddings weighted at 70\% with TF-IDF vectors derived from metadata weighted at 30\%, creating a hybrid representation that incorporates both semantic content and metadata-derived statistical features.
-Prefix-fusion embeddings inject structured metadata directly into document text as formatted prefixes before the embedding process, allowing the model to jointly encode content and metadata in a unified representation.
+\begin{enumerate} \item \textbf{Content-only embeddings} generate vector representations using only the raw chunk text, serving as the baseline. \item \textbf{TF-IDF weighted embeddings} combine content embeddings (weighted $w_c$) with TF-IDF vectors derived from metadata (weighted $w_t$), creating a hybrid representation.
+The optimal ratio is determined via sensitivity analysis (Section~IV). \item \textbf{Prefix-fusion embeddings} inject structured metadata directly into document text as formatted prefixes before encoding, allowing the model to jointly represent content and metadata in a unified vector. \end{enumerate}